joelchoi85/study/README.md

-these are several test for study
+these are several test for study# study